 “The best thing I ever did was to trade a raise in pay for casting rights in the foundry.
 I moved to the smallest town I had ever lived in to be closer to the shop and worked there from dawn till dusk. ”

-That decision afforded him the freedom of experimentation.
+That decision afforded Kevin Box the freedom of experimentation.
 Ignited with inspiration, a full service studio to work in and a treasure trove of paper found in the warehouse of an old print shop the foundry was renting, he started working with paper again.

 “It took two years of tireless experimentation for me to develop the process of casting paper into bronze, another seven years to perfect, and it continues to evolve today.”

 From the beginning, Kevin Box’s work received recognition from other artists and collectors alike.
 His unique style married paper with the age old tradition of bronze casting and refreshed audiences.
 In 2004, he was elected as the youngest member of the National Sculptors Guild and was recognized by Southwest Art Magazine as one of the top 21 artists under 31 in the southwest.
 Box exhibited throughout the country on a vigorous schedule of festival shows that provided him with valuable feedback and direct communication to thousands of connoisseurs and collectors.
 He discovered the art markets of the country and professional galleries that wanted exclusive representation of his work.